data-driven-detroit/geographies/README.md

-# Goals for SDC and HIP
+# D3 Census Geographies

+## Goals

+- [ ] We only support a subset of the available census geographies, though we can add others in the future.
-- [ ] The geographies should be tightly specified and change-managed
+- [ ] The geographies should all live on a single table with geography type, start date and end date as fields.
-    - The main strategy to accomplish this is to have a table that includes all geographies with start and end dates.
-That way we can have a picture of which geographies were valid at any given point in time.
-Mostly we're covering from 2010 onward, though for main-line census geographies we'll include back to 2000 as well.
+- [ ] Changes to geographies should be carefully tracked
+- [ ] Final projections will be EPSG:2898 (transform for northern
+      Michigan work if necessary)
-    - [ ] TODO script to evaluate whether the currently active geography matches the new incoming geography and therefore ignore the new.
+- [ ] TODO: We need a script script to evaluate whether the currently active geography matches the new incoming geography to avoid duplicating geographies.
+End dates should be updated as well.

-    - [ ] Geography types:
+## Currently supported geography types

 - state
-            - Basically don't change so only one entry from 2000-present
+    - MI hasn't changed since the 1970s and that was a lake-boundary change.
 - county
     - Haven't changed since 1970s, and not majorly in at least 100 years so we'll have single entries from 2000-present
 - county subdivisions
-            - TODO: Investigate
+    - Currently keeping only the most recent -- TODO: more research is needed to understand how these change.
 - tracts
     - Keeping these at the 10-year marks, and not worrying about mid-decade adjustments for now
 - zctas
-            - TODO: Investigate
+    - Change with decennial censuses
 - congressional district
     - Change with the decennial census, but we have an extra change in 2023 due to a court challenge
 - state senate district
     - Change with the decennial census, but we have an extra change in 2023 due to a court challenge
 - state house district
     - Change with the decennial census, but we have an extra change in 2023 due to a court challenge
 - school district
     - These change almost yearly, though have calmed in recent years
     - District types:
         - unified *this is almost all of them*
         - elementary
         - secondary
 - blocks *for crosswalks and other ETL use*
     - Keeping these at the 10-year marks, and not worrying about mid-decade adjustments for now
-- [ ] The updates should be as close to completely automated as possible
-- [ ] The text on the main page should not require coding to make revisions
-- [ ] These are all transformed to EPSG:2898